Sync SIK Components

 } catch (e) {

-print("Error playing trigger start audio: " + e)
+print('Error playing trigger start audio: ' + e);

 }

-Developer Responsibilities and Limitations
+Developer Responsibilities and Limitationsβ

-While isSynced and onSync events cover many standard cases, developers are still responsible for syncing lens-specific logic.
-Developers can either sync complex states of their lens by using SpectaclesSyncKit's SyncEntity or subscribing to Interactable's onSync events for their own lens logic.
+While isSynced and onSync events cover many standard cases, developers are still responsible for syncing Lens-specific logic.
+Developers can either sync complex states of their Lens by using SpectaclesSyncKit's SyncEntity or subscribing to Interactable's onSync events for their own Lens logic.

 For example, a developer can create shared button that launches a rocket for all connected users with the following code:

-const interactable = this.sceneObject.getComponent(Interactable.getTypeName())
+const interactable = this.sceneObject.getComponent(

-⚠ Limitation: SIK cannot automatically sync custom business logic or third-party scripts — developers must manage these explicitly.
+β Limitation: SIK cannot automatically sync custom business logic or third-party scripts.
+Developers must manage these explicitly.

 Developers will also need to manage their Scene Hierarchy with similar limitations as SpectaclesSyncKit's SyncEntity, where objects are identified by their position in the Scene Hierarchy.
-If a developer wants to subscribe to an Interactable for sync events, that Interactable must have the same parent and index in the Scene Hierarchy in every single connected users' lens.
+If a developer wants to subscribe to an Interactable for sync events, that Interactable must have the same parent and index in the Scene Hierarchy in every single connected users' Lens.